 First of all, there is not a single verse in the New Testament that states “The Sabbath was changed by the resurrection”.
 The authors of the New Testament never make a claim similar to it.
 The Sabbath was established in Genesis and continues into the New Heavens and New Earth (Isaiah 66:22-24).

 To learn more about the relationship between the resurrection and the Sabbath, we must read the book of Acts.
-In this vital book, we learn the teachings of the Apostles and the practice of their faith.
-In it, we will find vital clues to resolving this issue.
+In it, we learn the teachings of the Apostles and the practice of their faith.
+This vital book will provide vital clues to resolving this issue.
 We have some examples below.

 “13 Now when Paul and his company loosed from Paphos, they came to Perga in Pamphylia: and John departing from them returned to Jerusalem.
 14 But when they departed from Perga, they came to Antioch in Pisidia, and went into the synagogue on the sabbath day, and sat down.
 15 And after the reading of the law and the prophets the rulers of the synagogue sent unto them, saying, Ye men and brethren, if ye have any word of exhortation for the people, say on.”